-Table B-2Sense Inputs Connector
+Table B-2 Sense Inputs Connector

 Pin(s) Signal Name Use 1 CBL_ID2 One of 4 cable ID bits.
 Used to identify the type of cell cable attached to the unit.
 Pull to a logic High through a resistor.
 Ground to set the bit low.
 2 CBL_ID1 One of 4 cable ID bits.
 Used to identify the type of cell cable attached to the unit.
 Pull to a logic High through a resistor.
 Ground to set the bit low.
 3,4 Ground The potentiostat's floating ground.
 Can be used to shield the cell if very low currents need to be measured.
-Also used as a shield for the counter electrode cable.
+Also used as a shield for the counter-electrode cable.
 5,6,12,14 Reference Shield The shield for the reference electrode input.
 Driven to the same potential as Pin 16.
 Left open at the cell end of the cell cable.
-7,15 Work Sense Shield The shield for the work sense electrode input.
+7,15 Work Sense Shield The shield for the work-sense electrode input.
 Driven to the same potential as Pin 8.
 Left open at the end of the cell cable.
 8 Work Sense Connected to the working electrode in most cases (see Chapter 5).
-This lead has a 261 Ohm resistor in the cell end of the cable.
+This lead has a 261 Ω resistor in the cell end of the cable.
 Custom cell cables are likely to require a similar resistor.
 9 CBL_ID3 One of 4 cable ID bits.
 Used to identify the type of cell cable attached to the unit.
 Pull to a logic High through a resistor.
 Ground to set the bit low.
 10 CBL_ID0 One of 4 cable ID bits.
 Used to identify the type of cell cable attached to the unit.
 Pull to a logic High through a resistor.
 Ground to set the bit low.
 11 Counter Sense Connected to the counter electrode in ZRA-mode and stack-mode experiments (see Chapter 5).
-This lead has a 261 Ohm resistor in the cell end of the cable.
+This lead has a 261 Ω resistor in the cell end of the cable.
 Custom cell cables are likely to require a similar resistor.
-13 Reference Electrode Connected to the reference electrode in most cases (see Chapter 5).
-This lead has a 261 Ohm resistor in the cell end of the cable.
+13 Reference Electrode Connected to the reference electrode in most cases (see Chapter 7).
+This lead has a 261 Ω resistor in the cell end of the cable.
 Custom cell cables are likely to require a similar resistor.

-Appendix C -- Misc I/O Connector
+Appendix C: Misc.
+I/O Connector

-This connector contains a number of signals, used to interface the Reference 3000 to external apparatus.
-It is the miniature 15 pin female D shaped connector on the rear panel of the Reference 3000.
-Be careful, the ground on this connector is not the Reference 3000 floating ground.
+This connector contains a number of signals; it connects the Reference 3000 to external apparatus.
+It is the miniature 15-pin female D-shaped connector on the rear panel of the Reference 3000.